Wellsite-Navigator/version-generator/README.md

        fi
    ```

-See the [workflow-with-tag-creation.yml](./examples/workflow-with-tag-creation.yml) example for a complete workflow that includes tag creation.

 ### Error: Failed to get commit count from tag

 If you encounter an error related to getting the commit count, make sure your repository has at least one tag.
 The action is configured to work with shallow clones (fetch-depth: 1) by default.